Tribune Publishing: Tronc era

-On March 13, 2017, tronc announced that it would license Arc, the content management system of The Washington Post.

-On September 4, 2017, tronc announced that it had acquired the New York Daily News.
+On March 13, 2017, Tronc announced that it would license Arc, the content management system of The Washington Post.
+On September 4, 2017, Tronc announced that it had acquired the New York Daily News.
 Having been established in 1919 by the Chicago Tribune-New York News Syndicate, the Daily News had been owned by the Tribune Company before its sale to Robert Maxwell in 1991 and then to Mortimer Zuckerman in 1993.
 Tronc purchased the Daily News for $1 plus the assumption of its liabilities.
-On July 23, 2018, tronc announced massive layoffs at the paper, and ousted its editor in chief.